-Maintaining positive employee relations is vitally important to the smooth running and ability to achieve successful outcomes within all education establishments.
+Maintaining positive employee relations is vitally important to the smooth running of, and the ability to achieve successful outcomes within, all education establishments.
 'Employee relations' defines the employee-employer relationship and can be just as much about the informal climate in the workplace as formal consultation mechanisms through representative groups and unions.

 Working with a range of unions is an everyday reality in the education sector where their purpose is partly industrial (protecting the rights and living standards of their members) and partly political (as a consultation partner of the government over education policy, as campaigners and lobbyists).